krab5/advent2024-krab5-solutions/README.md

 of XMAS you can find if each letter can be used in only one pattern", which would have been TIRESOME; but it is only day 4 I suppose.

+## Day 05: report updates

+First challenge where I only had to code specific things for the challenge and no extend the base code I use.
+The challenge was not really hard in the end; I was afraid for part two that there would be cycles in rules leading to updates that would not be trivial to fix, but it was not the case (good).

+I wrote my code to be kind of efficient, I do not think that was necessary in the end; it turns out the size of the input is not massive...
+But it was fun nonetheless :>